 The “file man”

-This “file man” takes notes and keeps scrupulously in our memory (mental body) all that he finds in his awakening in life, in what he sees in his parents and in what he records around him, and from here on, whenever he sees himself in front of a potentially dangerous situation, he will turn to the “mind file” to find out what kind of reaction he should use.
+This mental “file man” (it is one of our mind’s programs) takes notes and keeps scrupulously in our memory (mental body) all that he finds in his awakening in life, in what he sees in his parents and in what he records around him, and from here on, whenever he sees himself in front of a potentially dangerous situation, he will turn to the “mind file” to find out what kind of reaction he should use.
+It works as a computer program would do: reads the “input data”, searches for the best optimal response and makes the necessary adjustments so the whole personality, body and behaviour acts as decided.

 Flee and protect us